Free-TV/IPTV/README.md

 In your Pull Request you need to provide information to show that the channel is only available via a private paid subscription.

 Note: Public taxes (whether national or regional, whether called TV License or not) do not constitute a private paid subscription.

+If a stream is broken, simply move the channel to the invalid category and replace [>] with [x] in the url column.

 Supported Countries
 ===================